House of Anansi Submissions

 Anansi International publishes fiction and nonfiction from around the globe, often in translation, as a means of presenting Canadian books in conversation with the wider world.

-Ambrosia is a lifestyle imprint that features visually arresting gift books and cookbooks, along with creative and engaging nonfiction.
+Ambrosia is a lifestyle imprint that features visually arresting gift books and cookbooks, along with creative and prescriptive nonfiction.

 The Walrus Books is a partnership with The Walrus magazine designed to publish excellent book-length nonfiction.